- 1 cup butter, softened

 - Bake at 375° for 6-8 minutes or until edges begin to brown.
 Remove to wire racks to cool.

-- For filling, in a small saucepan, bring cream to a boil.
-Remove from the heat; stir in milk chocolate chips and 3/4 cup semisweet chocolate chips until melted.
-Transfer to a bowl; refrigerate for 1-1/2 hours or until filling reaches spreading consistency, stirring occasionally.
+- For filling, place 3/4 cup semisweet chocolate chips and milk chocolate chips in a small bowl.
+In a small saucepan, bring cream just to a boil.
+Pour over chocolate; whisk until smooth.
+Refrigerate for 1-1/2 hours or until filling reaches spreading consistency, stirring occasionally.

 - Spread filling over the bottom of half of the cookies; top with remaining cookies.
-Melt remaining semisweet chips; drizzle over cookies.
+In a microwave, melt remaining semisweet chips; stir until smooth.
+Drizzle over cookies.
 Let stand until set.
 Store in an airtight container in the refrigerator.
 Yield: 3 dozen.

 Reviews forHazelnut-Espresso Sandwich Cookies

 "These are WONDERFUL!!!
 I made them for my husband, who likes hazelnut desserts (I don't), and was surprised that I loved these too.
 The cookie part is sort of soft, nutty, so delicious with the espresso powder; the ganache is amazing, together they are just REALLY REALLY GOOD!
 I found the recipe in my Cook's Country December/January 2014 issue, where this was a finalist in their Christmas cookie Contest, and it looks like it took first place in several other contests too.
 Highly recommended!!!
 P.S.
 If you have that magazine issue, the winning Dulce de Leche and Cinnamon sandwich Cookies were also amazing.
 I tried all the others (7 cookie recipes) and these two were our favorites!"

 "These cookies have been a hit, and I've made them three times.
 The only problem is the filling is very runny unless I make it a couple of days in advance.
 Don't know what I'm doing wrong."